ampproject/amphtml/extensions/amp-analytics/linker-id-forwarding.md

 ```

 #### Advanced
-Sometimes you may want more granular control.
-For example you may have a config that looks like this:
+An example of a config that grants more granular control may look like the example below:

 ```javascript
 "linkers": {
   "linker1" : {